CumulusNetworks/docs/content/cumulus-linux-515/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

 The following example:
 - Configures the SVIs vlan10 and vlan20, and the layer 3 VNI VLAN interface for VRF RED vlan4024_l3 to be part of INTF_CMD list to service DHCP packets.
 To obtain the layer 3 VNI VLAN interface, run the `nv show vrf <vrf-id> evpn` command.
+- Configures the SVI vlan30, which is located in VRF BLUE to be part of the downstream interface list.
 - Sets the DHCP server IP address to 10.1.10.104.

 {{%notice note%}}